Roland FP-30X is the replacement for the popular FP-30. The FP30X has a few noticeable improvements with updated technology.

 When you consider both instruments, there really isn’t a bad choice between them.
 It is truly about what is the best fit for your needs and lifestyle.

 In terms of the tones, this is one of the big differences between the two.
 FP-30X has 56 onboard voices vs. 24 on P125.
-When you connect FP30X with the Piano Every Day app, you could have access to 300 plus tones.
+When you connect FP30X with the Piano Every Day app, you can have access to 300 plus tones.

 The FP-30X features Roland’s standard PHA-4 action.
 It has escapement, a triple sensor, and nice firm return pressure.
 It has a slight texture on both white and black keys to provide an ivory feel and prevent finger slipping.